How can I help Project Response?

 - Thinking they can “fix” or help.

-- Feels the abuse is her fault, if only she did that better.
+- Feels the abuse is their fault, if only they did “xyz” better.

 How can you help a friend who is being abused?

-- Let her talk, just listen and believe her.
+- Let them talk, just listen and believe them.

-- Understand her, be there and try not to judge her.
+- Understand them, be there and try not to judge them.

-- Encourage her to get help and help her find someone to talk to.
+- Encourage them to get help and help them find someone to talk to.

-How can you be a friend to a guy who abuses his girlfriend?
+How can you be a friend to someone who is abusive?

-- Confront him with what he is doing and give him your opinion.
+- Confront them with what they are doing and give them your opinion.

-- Refuse to accept his excuses, don’t let him minimize the abuse.
+- Refuse to accept their excuses, don’t let them minimize the abuse.

-- Encourage him to talk to someone and get help.
+- Encourage them to talk to someone and get help.